GrinonBarrett/Taksidos/Placeholder Creature.md

 **Terrifying Presence**: When initiative is rolled, anything else rolling for initiative must succeed a [Will] save with a DV equal to the Dyllakhar's [Will] score + [Empy] bonus or be deathly afraid of it.
 A critical failure forces a creature to be stunned with fear for a number of phases equal to the points of failure, causing them to be dazed and vulnerable during this time.
 A creature which can directly percieve the Dyllakhar, has no remaining hitpoints, and a [Will] score below the Dyllakhar is incapacitated by the fear (but stable).

 **Loose Head**: The Dyllakhar's head is a seperate object, devoid of any color.
 It is foul and fetid smelling.
 It possesses the 5 basic senses and can perceive the effects of magic with them.
 Additionally, the head can be used as a weapon by the dyllakhar to inflict a melee biting attacks against a foe within 1 yard.

+**Repelling a Dyllakhar**: A dyllakhar cannot enter saltwater or running water.